leanjs/leanjs/packages/core/README.md

 If you use TypeScript, the `runtime` will infer the types of the shared state from the default state.
 For instance, in the previous `defaultState` TypeScript will only allow consumers of your shared state to read and write a state property called `locale` and its only possible value will be a string.

-`configureRuntime` is a generic function so you can pass a TS type definition for your shared state.
+`configureRuntime` is a generic function so you can pass a TypeScript type definition for your shared state.
 This is useful if your default state values don't match all the possible values of your shared state, e.g.

 ```ts
 interface SharedState {